 For instance, you might have a Workout activity with detailed instructions on intervals and target zones on one page, and cumulative stats on the next.
 And then you could have a Race activity where the main page is just time, 3sec power, heart rate and speed.

-The screen layout is spartan and boxy, with no icons for GPS, battery life or other things.
+The screen layout is plain and boxy, with no icons for GPS, battery life or other things.

 One novel thing is the ability to set the size and location of each box.
 In other computers, you can usually select the order of data fields, but the overall configuration is fixed.
 With the Dash, you can build any data box between a quarter and full height, and between a quarter and full width.